- Liability depends on where the accident happened and who controlled that space, not just who owns the building.

 6. Do not give a recorded statement to insurance.
 The property owner’s insurance company may contact you quickly.
 You are not required to give a statement, and anything you say can be used to reduce your claim.

 7. Call us for a free consultation.
 Colorado’s statute of limitations for premises liability claims is typically two years from the date of injury.
 Waiting too long can cost you the right to recover.
+If a government-owned building is involved, written notice to the relevant public entity is required within 182 days of discovering the injury (C.R.S.
+24-10-109).
+Contact a Denver personal injury lawyer as soon as possible to confirm your specific deadline.

 How We Prove Liability in Complex Property Cases